 When one thinks of the most romantic places on earth, Venice, Italy is high on the list.
 The city is a living postcard, and you don’t have to look far to find places and activities to kindle the love in your relationship.
-This list of romantic things to do in Venice will help you plan your trip!
+This list of the most romantic things to do in Venice will help you plan your trip!

 The following is a guest post from Kyntra of Married With Fernweh, with added content by Two Drifters.